ReDI-School/group1/readme.md

 Static html site can be built with `mkdocs build`

 To deploy site to GitHub pages use `mkdocs gh-deploy --clean`.
+This will add a commit to the `gh-pages` branch in your local git repository, which you then need to push.